Hedge4/godvillebot/README.md

 * 3.6 Moved some file locations, ordered config files in configurations folder and fixed require references in an effort to keep the main folder tidier.
 * 3.7 A change of devices, inexperience and a $ git push --force caused all of the commits before version 3.3 to be lost.
 Those old commits have been restored and the new commits after version 3.2 have all been compiled in this version.
 * 3.8 The crossword solutions now tell you to add the solutions to the omnibus if they weren't found, for future crosswords.
+* 3.9 Added a daily timeout to mention everyone with the 'newsping' role an hour before the newspaper updates.

 ## What's new in version 2?
 Version 2 entails a major rewrite of all the code.